Mod-two cohomology of symmetric groups as a Hopf ring: Presentation of product structures through an additive basis

 For any gathered monomial in $H^{*}(B\si_{m})$ there is a canonical partition of $m$ defined by the components of its constituent gathered block monomials.
 The associated component partition of a monomial partition is a refinement of this canonical partition.

 We are now ready to describe product structures in terms of our additive basis of gathered monomials.

-\begin{theorem} The transfer product of two gathered monomials is defined as the gathering of the Hopf ring monomial whose set of blocks is the union of their gathered blocks.
-The product is zero if the two monomials contain gathered blocks with the same profile whose lengths share some non-zero digit of their binary expansion.
+\begin{theorem} The transfer product of two gathered monomials ${\bf m}$ and ${\bf n}$ is a multiple of the gathered monomial whose gathered block of a given profile has width which is the sum of the widths of the blocks of that profile in ${\bf m}$ and ${\bf n}$.
+The multiple is zero if and only if any of those two widths share some non-zero digit of their binary expansion.

-If $x$ and $y$ are two gathered monomials, we let $M_{x,y}$ denote the set of matchings between any of their partitions which are not a refinement of some other matching.
+Let $M_{{\bf m},{\bf n}}$ denote the set of matchings between any of the partitions of these gathered monomials which are not a refinement of some other matching.
 The cup product of $x$ and $y$ is the sum

-where $\beta_{\mu}$ is zero if there are two products $b \cupp b'$ which result in blocks with the same profile and whose widths have binary expansion which share a non-zero digit. \end{theorem}
+where $\beta_{\mu}$ is zero if and only if there are two products $b \cupp b'$ which result in blocks with the same profile and whose widths have binary expansion which share a non-zero digit. \end{theorem}

+Graphically, transfer product corresponds to placing two column Skyline diagrams next to each other and merging columns with the same constituent blocks, with a coefficient of zero if any of those column widths share a one in their dyadic expansion.
+For cup product, we start with two column diagrams and consider all possible ways to split each into columns, along either original boundaries of columns or along the vertical lines of full height internal to the rectangles representing $\gamma_{\ell,n}$.
+We then match columns of each in all possible ways up to automorphism, and stack the resulting matched columns to get a new set of columns -- see the Figure~\ref{F:skyline}.

-\begin{proof} We use gathered blocks, whose multiplication is polynomial by \refT{genandrel} as a base case for an induction on the total number of blocks in $x$ and $y$.
-View say $x$ as a non-trivial transfer product of $x'$ and $x''$ which preserves blocks, so that $x'$ and $x''$ each has fewer blocks than $x$.
-The key is to see that each matching in $M_{x,y}$ coincides with some (arbitrary) partition of $y$ into $\{y', y''\}$ along with matchings of partitions of those pieces with partitions of $x'$ and $x''$.
+\begin{proof}[Proof of \refT{generalcup}] We use gathered blocks, whose multiplication is polynomial by \refP{p2} as a base case for an induction on the total number of blocks in ${\bf m}$ and ${\bf n}$.
+View say ${\bf m}$ as a non-trivial transfer product of ${\bf m}'$ and ${\bf m}''$ which preserves blocks, so that ${\bf m}'$ and ${\bf m}''$ each has fewer blocks than ${\bf m}$.
+The key is to see that each matching in $M_{{\bf m},{\bf n}}$ coincides with some (arbitrary) partition of $y$ into $\{{\bf n}', {\bf n}''\}$ along with matchings of partitions of those pieces with partitions of ${\bf m}'$ and ${\bf m}''$.
 From this observation, the induction follows, with the coefficient $\beta_{\mu}$ accounting for when such a process yields a partition product of some monomial in the $\gamma_{\ell, 2^{k}}$ with itself. \end{proof}

+Given that the basis of skyline diagrams is a fundamental cohomology basis, it would be helpful to understand the pairing of gathered monomials with Nakaoka's monomial basis for homology.
+Polynomials in $\gamma_{\ell, 2^{k}}$ are the fundamental case, which as mentioned after \refT{Rn} pair non-trivially with the basis of $q_{I}$ with $I$ of length $k + \ell$.